abhilashbethur/hotstarmagic/README.md

-*Strictly for educational purposes only* lol
+*Strictly for educational purposes only*

 Steps for using this extension:
 1. Download and extract this zip file.